projectcalico/calico/docs/getting-started/libnetwork/Demonstration.md

 # Calico as a libnetwork plugin.
-This demonstration uses Docker's native [libnetwork network driver](https://github.com/docker/libnetwork), available in the Docker [experimental channel](https://github.com/docker/docker/tree/master/experimental) alongside the Docker 1.7 release.
-Docker's experimental channel is still moving fast and some of its features are not yet fully stable.
+This demonstration uses Docker's native [libnetwork network driver](https://github.com/docker/libnetwork), available in the Docker [experimental channel](https://github.com/docker/docker/tree/master/experimental) alongside the Docker 1.8 release.
+Docker's experimental channel is still moving fast and some of its features are not yet fully stable, so we recommend using a known, working version of the experimental docker binary from calico-docker release [0.5.3](https://github.com/projectcalico/calico-docker/releases/tag/v0.5.3) (July 21) or [0.5.4](https://github.com/projectcalico/calico-docker/releases/tag/v0.5.4) (August 5, optimized for 64-bit Ubuntu).

 ## Environment
 This demonstration makes some assumptions about the environment you have.
 See